canonical/maas/docs/physical-zones.rst

 In another example, your application may rely on a third-party service available on the internet.
-If your MAAS is spread out across multiple data center locations, you may want the application to be deployed in the location with the best access to that service.
+If your MAAS is spread out across multiple data centre locations, you may want the application to be deployed in the location with the best access to that service.